pts/pts-chroot-env-qq/README.txt

 Usage:

+* If you don't have a chroot environment yet, see below how to install one.
-* cd to anywhere within a chroot directory.
+* cd to anywhere within a chroot environment.
-* Use qq as a regular user (non-root). pts_chroot_env_qq.sh runs sudo for you.
+* Use qq as a regular user (non-root). pts_chroot_env_qq.sh runs sudo for you if needed.
+* (You can also use qq as root on the host system, but it's not recommended.
+  Use qq root (see below) if you need root access in the chroot environment.)
 * Run qq to enter an interactive shell there.
 (You will have to type your password, because pts_chroot_env_qq.sh uses sudo.)
 * Alternatively, run qq root to get an interactive root shell there.